 Solution #4: The best time for promotions is now!
 Increase revenue by hosting promotions and discounts that encourage customers to purchase in large quantities or to buy your old inventory and equipment you no longer need.
 Consider that while you may have something you don’t need; it could be just the thing needed to keep another business afloat.

 Without a finite end in sight to the pandemic or the public safety measure in place, now is the time to rethink your approach to cash flow and management.

 You can certainly find an in-depth thirteen-week cash flow analysis and plan online or you can reach out to your financial advisor and start a conversation—sometimes a fresh perspective from a trusted source is all you need.
-Call us at 561-705-2005 or email us at Michael@AskWealthCare.com and let’s have a conversation.
+Call us at 561-705-2005 or email us at Michael@AskWealthCare.com or visit us at AskWealthCare.com and let’s have a conversation.

 Adapted from CBIZ1

 Please share this market update with family, friends, or colleagues.